العربية

 Old unreduced posterior elbow dislocations present a profound reconstructive challenge characterized by severe soft-tissue contracture, myositis ossificans, and joint space obliteration.
 Successful management requires meticulous open reduction, extensive capsuloligamentous release, triceps lengthening, and ulnar nerve decompression.
 Postoperative stability is frequently augmented using a dynamic hinged external fixator to maintain concentric reduction while permitting early active range of motion, thereby optimizing functional outcomes and preventing recurrent stiffness.

-Old unreduced dislocations of the elbow are relatively rare in modern orthopedic practice within developed nations, primarily due to advanced imaging and immediate access to emergency trauma care.
-However, they remain a significant clinical entity in developing countries and rural settings.
-Operative treatment for these neglected injuries has been extensively documented by surgeons practicing in the Near and Far East, where delayed presentations are more frequent.
+Old unreduced dislocations of the elbow represent a formidable challenge in modern orthopedic surgery, characterized by profound anatomical distortion and severe functional impairment.
+While these neglected injuries are relatively rare in developed nations—largely due to the ubiquity of advanced cross-sectional imaging, routine radiographic screening, and immediate access to specialized emergency trauma care—they remain a highly significant and frequently encountered clinical entity in developing countries and rural, resource-stratified settings.
+In these environments, delayed presentations are often the result of initial misdiagnosis, reliance on traditional bone setters, or profound geographic and socioeconomic barriers to accessing definitive surgical care.
+Operative treatment for these neglected injuries has been extensively documented by surgeons practicing in the Near and Far East, where the chronicity of presentation necessitates highly specialized, salvage-oriented surgical algorithms.

 Image